Node Install - Docker Image

 <CTRL-D>

-If you do use the paste method we also recommend that you validate the JSON structure of the file before proceeding on to the next step.
+If the paste method is not used, we also recommend validating the JSON structure of the file before proceeding on to the next step.
 The JSON can be validated with a method of your preference or if python3 is installed it can be quickly checked from the command line:

 python3 -mjson.tool "./config.node.json" > /dev/null